dmbrownlee/demo-proxmox-terraform/README.md

 ## Prerequisites
 TL;DR: You will need:
-- a Proxmox cluster (a single node cluster is fine) for which you have admin rights.
+- a Proxmox cluster (a single node is fine, a three node cluster is better) for which you have admin rights.
 - Terraform and Ansible installed (alternatively, you can use my demo devcontainer which has been moved to its own repo: https://github.com/dmbrownlee/demo-containers/tree/main/devcontainer)

 It is assumed you are familiar with Linux and, obviously, the more you already know about terraform, ansible, containers, etc. the easier it will be for you.